jankaszel/hyperwell-thesis/chapters/introduction.md

 : Standalone user interface module that provides a frontend for the discovery protocol of the first iteration, outlined in @sec:thick:discovery.

 `recogito-user-testing` (DOI: 10.xxx/foobar)
 : Suite of analytics and evaluation tools for digital recordings of users' actions during the collaborative annotation user testing study.
-The use of these analytics are being discussed in more depth in @sec:study:design.
+The use of these analytics are being discussed in more depth in @sec:study:tracking.

 `recogito2-p2p` {#sec:structure}
 : Modified version of the Recogito annotation environment.